achhabra2/riftshare/index.md

 ### Features

 * Easy secure file sharing between computers both in the local network and through the internet
-* Supports sending files or directories through magic wormhole protocol
+* Supports sending files or directories securely through the [magic wormhole protocol](https://magic-wormhole.readthedocs.io/en/latest/)
+* Compatible with all other apps using magic wormhole (magic-wormhole or wormhole-william CLI, wormhole-gui, etc.)
-* Automatic zipping of multiple files that are selected
+* Automatic zipping of multiple selected files to send at once
 * Full animations, progress bar, and cancellation support for sending and receiving
 * Native OS File Selection
 * Open files in one click once received